oxyeez/ESEO_NoSQL/readme.md

 To run this project locally:

-- Create a json configuration file as the following pattern:
+- Create a json configuration file at the root of the project as the following pattern:
 ```json
 {
   "DB_TYPE": "ATLAS", //the type of system to use, choices : ATLAS, LOCAL OR NEO4J